Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A state of relying on something for support or existence.
 **Sentence:** The region's dependency on rainfall for crops makes farming highly unpredictable.
 **Conversation:**
-A – Why is farming so risky in this area?
+A – Why is farming so risky in this area
 B – The dependency on consistent rainfall is a major issue.

 ---